-- I. Each school principal shall hold at least two (2) emergency drills during each semester with the first drill being held within the first thirty (30) days of the school term.
-A written report of each emergency evacuation drill shall be sent to the School District Office.
+- I. Each school shall conduct six (6) emergency drills every school year that are non-concurrent with fire drills.
+One (1) emergency drill must take place within the first ten (10) days of the beginning of the school year, and the remaining drills must take place at least every forty-five (45) days that school is in session.
+Four (4) of the six (6) emergency drills must address active threats.
+The remaining two (2) drills must address other emergency events, such as severe weather, natural disasters, hazardous materials, or reunification.
+An after-action report of each emergency drill and fire drill shall be prepared and sent to the School District safety specialist for review.
 Accommodations for drills conducted at exceptional student education centers may be provided. - II.
 Each school principal and instructional and non-instructional school staff members shall develop a base emergency exit and cover plan for such emergencies, including, but not limited to, fire, bomb threats, severe weather, active assailant/ hostage situation, other natural disaster, national emergencies, and school bus, designed to familiarize the occupants with all means of exit and appropriate cover areas for emergencies.
 Special emergency exits that are not generally used during the normal occupancy of the building shall be carefully detailed and outlined.
 Diagrams shall be posted in each student occupied area clearly indicating fire exits and alternate evacuation routes. - III.
-Each school principal, site administrator, and transportation official shall: - A. Develop and post emergency evacuation routes (as applicable for the specific type of emergency drill) and procedures; - B. Assign and train all staff members in specific responsibilities to ensure prompt, safe, and orderly emergency drills and evacuations (as applicable for the specific type of emergency drill); - C. Identify and report to the Superintendent hazardous areas requiring corrective measures.
-The Superintendent shall be responsible for informing the School Board of the school principal's report; and - D. Complete and submit to the School District's Department of Safety, Security, and Emergency Management on a regular timely basis a written report of each emergency drill using the School District's approved form and procedures. - IV.
+Each school principal, site administrator, and transportation official shall: - A. Develop and post emergency evacuation routes (as applicable for the specific type of emergency drill) and procedures; - Assign and train all staff members in specific responsibilities to ensure prompt, safe, and orderly emergency drills and evacuations (as applicable for the specific type of emergency drill); - C. Identify and report to the Superintendent hazardous areas requiring corrective measures.
+The Superintendent shall be responsible for informing the School Board of the school principal's report; and - D. Complete and submit within fifteen (15) calendar days to the School District's Department of Safety, Security, and Emergency Management a written report of each emergency drill and fire drill using the School District's approved form and procedures.

+IV.
 The Superintendent shall make available to each school principal a copy of State Board of Education rules and any amendments adopted by the State Board of Education relating to emergency evacuation drills.